Patient information: Infertility treatment with gonadotropins (Beyond the Basics)

 COSTS OF INFERTILITY TREATMENT

 The costs of infertility treatments can be high, depending upon what tests are required, the type and dose of medication(s) used, and the number of cycles required to become pregnant.
 Insurance policies cover the costs of infertility treatment in some states, although this varies by location and individual insurance policy.
-Less than half of the states within the US have laws requiring insurers to cover infertility treatment.
+Less than half of the states within the United States have laws requiring insurers to cover infertility treatment.

 More information about a state's laws can be obtained by calling your state Insurance Commissioner's office.
 Information can also be found by visiting the website for Resolve, a National Infertility organization .